tianocore-docs/edk2-BuildSpecification/6_quick_start/61_environment_variables.md

 required.
 The edksetup script is used to add the path to the binaries to the system PATH environment variable.

-The `EDK_SOURCE` environment variable must point to either the head of an existing EDK directory tree (not the EDK II directory) or the EDK II's `EdkCompatibilityPkg` directory.

-Another optional environment variable, `EFI_SOURCE`, is needed if the `EDK_SOURCE` environment variable is set and an EDK component and/or library is located outside of the `EDK_SOURCE` tree.
-If these values are not set, the EDK II build system will automatically set both values to point to the `EdkCompatibilityPkg` directory in the `WORKSPACE`.

 The final optional environment variable, `ECP_SOURCE`, is used to define the location of the EDK Compatibility Package content for building EDK modules.
 If these values are not set, the build system will automatically set the value to